JoshMayBalGitHub/jomb-article-repository/README.md

 Mozilla Public License v2.0

 ## Project status
-School stuff is active and the articles are rarely updated.
+School stuff is inactive and the articles are rarely updated too.